ndemou/bconv/README.md

 ## Installation

-The code is only tested under Linux with python 2.6.5 and 2.7.
-To run it under Linux save both bconv and pybraille.py somewhere in your executables path and make bconv executable (`chmod u+x /path/to/saved/files/bconv`)
+The code was tested under Linux with python 3.

+To run it save both bconv and pybraille.py somewhere in your path and make bconv executable (`chmod u+x /path/to/saved/files/bconv`)